manuel5975p/OpenChaosTD/docs/waves.md

 tier = wave_number / upgrade_interval   (integer division; 0 disables upgrades)
 ```

-With `upgrade_interval: 5`, waves 1–4 are tier 0 (base stats), waves 5–9 are tier 1, waves 10–14 are
+With `upgrade_interval = 5`, waves 1–4 are tier 0 (base stats), waves 5–9 are tier 1, waves 10–14 are
 tier 2, and so on.
-Every enemy spawned in a wave has its `upgrades` from `data/enemies.json`
+Every enemy spawned in a wave has its `upgrade` from `data/enemies.toml`
 (`enemies.md`) applied `tier` times before it enters the map.

 If an enemy defines fewer upgrade levels than the current tier, the generator walks the defined
 levels in order and then keeps re-applying the **last** one — so multiplicative upgrades (e.g.
-`"mul": { "maxHealth": 1.2 }`) compound and scaling continues indefinitely in endless mode.
+`mul = { maxHealth = 1.2 }`) compound and scaling continues indefinitely in endless mode.
 An
-enemy with no `upgrades` is simply left at its base stats.
+enemy with no `upgrade` key is simply left at its base stats.
 Upgrades change stats only; the pool
 `cost` is unaffected, so wave density grows purely from the budget.

 ---